Jomy10/beaver/README.md

 Simple but capable build system and command runner for any project.

-Beaver is a ruby library, which means your build scripts have the power of an entire language at its fingertips.
+Beaver is a ruby library, which means your build scripts have the power of an entire language at their fingertips.

 It is an excellent replacement for make/cmake.